Measuring the Mean Free Path of HI Ionizing Photons at $3.2\leq z\leq4.6$ with DESI Y1 Quasars: Results

 We believe the last source of systematic bias is the definition of the mean free path.
 Different from ours, \citetalias{2009ApJ...705L.113P} defines $\lambda_\mathrm{mfp}^{912}=1/\kappa_0$, where $\kappa_0$ is the opacity at the redshift of emission quasars (\autoref{eq9}).
 Theoretically, the $1/\kappa_0$ definition estimates the opacity at the light emission source, while the $\tau^{\mathrm{LyC}}=1$ definition involves the opacity evolution along the travel of the photons, which would take the evolved lower opacity into consideration and generate a higher mean free path.
 Results shown in \autoref{fig9} support this claim: measurements with $1/\kappa_0$ definition are indeed lower by $5-10\%$ than that with the $\tau^\mathrm{LyC}=1$ definition (orange hexagons v.s. green down-triangles, grey squares v.s. purple pentagons).
 In \citet{2014MNRAS.442.1805I}, the authors also explored the difference between different definitions and came to a similar conclusion.
 Interestingly, the definition choice in \citetalias{2009ApJ...705L.113P} partially offsets the impact of setting $\gamma_\tau=0$, and together they produce the $\sim20\%$ discrepancy in \citetalias{2009ApJ...705L.113P} redshift range.
 Taking the two factors into consideration, our fitting pipeline reproduces the results in \citetalias{2009ApJ...705L.113P} (\autoref{fig9}, green down-triangles), which further confirms the validity of our method.

 To sum up, we assess several possible sources of systematic bias in the mean free path measurements.
 The uncertainty of quasar SED, including its spectral index and the overall level at the Lyman continuum, would bias the mean free path results for $\sim10\%$.
 Given that the precise quasar SED is still under debate, a less biased SED template is needed for future mean free path measurements.
 The neglecting of $\gamma_\kappa$ do not introduce bias and is appropriate for most redshift ranges, but the different treatment of $\gamma_\tau$ is the key factor that causes the discrepancy in \autoref{fig5}.
-Different mean free path definitions would also introduce secondary bias into our model.
+Different mean free path definitions would also introduce secondary bias into our model. {Note that although we have identified the main sources of discrepancy, \autoref{fig9} still shows a slight discrepancy between \citetalias{2009ApJ...705L.113P} original results and our re-measurements at the low redshift end.
+We believe it is from other smaller differences in our fitting method, e.g. the treatment of flux uncertainties, or as yet unidentified systematic errors.}